Docky37/alerts/readme.md

 **DELETE - http://localhost:8080/medicalRecord/{lastName}/{firstName}**  >>> Delete the medical record if exists in DB.

-	Response 200 OK or 404 Not found

--------   Other URI: medicalRecords (with a final s)   -------

-**POST - http://localhost:8080/medicalRecords**   >>> add a list of medical record in DB.
-It uses a for each loop and the add one MedicalRecord to add and join each medical record.

 ### OPS endpoints

-**OPS#1: GET - http://localhost:8080/firestation/stationNumber?stationNumber=<stationNumber>**   >>> returns the list of persons covered by the given fire station number.
+**OPS#1: GET - http://localhost:8080/firestation/number?stationNumber=<stationNumber>**   >>> returns the list of persons covered by the given fire station number.
 Use the same OpsPersonDTO class that is used in OPS#2.

 	{
 	    "adultCount": 8,